SnklpAnand/Electric-Vehicle-Market-Insights/README.md

 ## This Resume Project Challenge (Round - 12) was organised by codebasics

-### In this project, I am delighted to submit my entry for the 12th Round of the Resume Project Challenge hosted by Codebasics.

 ☸ SUMMARY ☸

 - This exciting contest has provided a unique opportunity to delve into and analyze Electric Vehicle data from the Government of India's Vahan Sewa platform.